maytom2016/wireguard_configshell/EN_README .md

 `0.0.0.0:23456`

-replace 0.0.0.0 to your public ip
+Replace 0.0.0.0 to your public ip or your domain.Such as example.com

+`example.com:23456`

 ### In the second step, use SSH or TTY to connect to the openwrt background and use the following command to execute the script